cilliemalan/lispy/README.md

 asp?
 Anyway.
 The difference doesn't really matter in practice.

 It's a tiny lisp interpreter with a basic parser and mostly javascript types.
+It has an extremely small number of built-in functions and is missing a whole bunch of proper lisp features such as bindings, proper lexical closures, continuations.

 ## But why?
 Lispy is an example in how to create a simple programming language.